sjoblomj/jorsys/content/formats/mpq/index.md

 ```
 00h: char(4) Magic             Indicates that the file is a MoPaQ archive.
 Must be ASCII "MPQ" 1Ah.
 04h: int32 HeaderSize          Size of the archive header.
 08h: int32 ArchiveSize         Size of the whole archive, including the header.
-Does not include the strong digital signature,g
+Does not include the strong digital signature,
                                if present.
-This size is used, among other things, for determining the region to hash in computingg
+This size is used, among other things, for determining the region to hash in computing
                                the digital signature.
-This field is deprecated in the Burning Crusade MoPaQ format, and the sizeg
+This field is deprecated in the Burning Crusade MoPaQ format, and the size
-                               of the archive is calculated as the size from the beginning of the archive to the end of theg
+                               of the archive is calculated as the size from the beginning of the archive to the end of the
                                hash table, block table, or extended block table (whichever is largest).
 0Ch: int16 FormatVersion       MoPaQ format version.
 MPQAPI will not open archives where this is negative.
 Known versions:
         0000h                  Original format.
 HeaderSize should be 20h, and large archives are not supported.
         0001h                  Burning Crusade format.
 Header size should be 2Ch, and large archives are supported.
-0Eh: int8 SectorSizeShift      Power of two exponent specifying the number of 512-byte disk sectors in each logical sectorg
+0Eh: int8 SectorSizeShift      Power of two exponent specifying the number of 512-byte disk sectors in each logical sector
                                in the archive.
-The size of each logical sector in the archive is 512 * 2^SectorSizeShift.g
+The size of each logical sector in the archive is 512 * 2^SectorSizeShift.
                                Bugs in the Storm library dictate that this should always be 3 (4096 byte sectors).
 10h: int32 HashTableOffset     Offset to the beginning of the hash table, relative to the beginning of the archive.
 14h: int32 BlockTableOffset    Offset to the beginning of the block table, relative to the beginning of the archive.
 18h: int32 HashTableEntries    Number of entries in the hash table.
-Must be a power of two, and must be less than 2^16g
+Must be a power of two, and must be less than 2^16
                                for the original MoPaQ format, or less than 2^20 for the Burning Crusade format.
 1Ch: int32 BlockTableEntries   Number of entries in the block table.